the1lab/1lab/src/1Lab/Equiv.lagda.md

 take some time to teach the system about the type we just defined above.
 In addition to teaching it how to project the underlying function of an equivalence, we must prove that an equivalence has contractible fibres
---- but what the system asks of us is that each [partial fibre] be *extensible*: the cubical phrasing of contractibility.
+--- but what the system asks of us is that each [[partial fibre|partial cube]] be *extensible*: the cubical phrasing of contractibility.

-[partial fibre]: 1Lab.Path.html#extensibility

 ```agda
 {-# BUILTIN EQUIV _≃_ #-}